What does a commander do when the unit has a mission in Afghanistan, and it is partnering with nations more than 6,000 miles away?

-The 10th Special Forces Group (Airborne), also called 10th SFG(A), of Fort Carson, Colo., met Special Forces units from four European nations at Grafenwoehr Training Area, April 16-28, to prepare for an upcoming mission in Afghanistan.
+The 10th Special Forces Group (Airborne), also called 10th SFG(A), of Fort Carson, Colorado, met Special Forces units from four European nations at Grafenwoehr Training Area, April 16-28, to prepare for an upcoming mission in Afghanistan.

-"It's very unique that a U.S. based 10th Special Forces Group battalion can come to Grafenwoehr Training Area from stateside to meet with their European partners for their culminating training exercise prior to deploying to Afghanistan for operations," said Col. Adam A. Loveless, the chief of training at the Joint Multinational Training Command, or JMTC, at Grafenwoehr, Germany.
-"The JMTC is the U.S. Army's only overseas training command; both U.S. and multinational Soldiers are better trained and better acquainted with the mission, tactics and techniques before reporting downrange in Afghanistan because they work, bunk, eat, and train together here first.
+"It's very unique that a U.S.-based 10th Special Forces Group battalion can come to Grafenwoehr Training Area from stateside to meet with their European partners for their culminating training exercise prior to deploying to Afghanistan for operations," said Col. Adam A. Loveless, the chief of training at the Joint Multinational Training Command, or JMTC, at Grafenwoehr, Germany.
+"The JMTC is the U.S. Army's only overseas training command; both U.S. and multinational soldiers are better trained and better acquainted with the mission, tactics and techniques before reporting downrange in Afghanistan because they work, bunk, eat, and train together here first.
 That's why our location here in central Europe is critical."

 The JMTC regularly hosts mission rehearsal exercises and unit training with U.S. service members, multinational and NATO partners from Europe, Asia and Africa.

-During the training, 10th SFG(A) and their multinational teams breached and cleared buildings, found targets and destroyed caches, while also training on common tactics such as casualty evacuation procedures and treating medical wounds.
+During the training, 10th SFG(A) and their multinational teams breached and cleared buildings, found targets and destroyed caches while also training on common tactics, such as casualty evacuation procedures and treating medical wounds.